-Ann Rohr, President

-Joyce Lindquist, Vice President of Student Affairs and Admissions Jason Stansberry, Vice President of Finance and Inventory Operations Scott Lynch, Vice President of Information Technology Janet Perry, Director of Compliance and Retention Strategies Kimberly Fields, Dean of Curriculum
+Ann Rohr, President Joyce Lindquist, Vice President of Student Affairs and Admissions Janet Perry, Director of Compliance and Retention Strategies Leslie Ballentine, Dean of Curriculum

 METHOD OF TRAINING

 Each U.S. Career Institute educational program is specifically designed for guided independent study via distance learning.
 While this approach requires strong effort on your part, you are never alone.
 Our faculty will encourage you all along the way.